-Mouse models used by our group phenocopy congenital syndromes found in human fetuses or children by directing the same types of mutations to distinct multipotent neural crest derivatives.
+Mouse models used by our group phenocopy (reproduce many aspects of) syndromes found in human fetuses or children by directing the same types of mutations to distinct multipotent neural crest derivatives.
 This can affect not only their progeny in the skin but also in the heart, the peripheral nervous system, the pituitary or the skull.
 Characterizing these models and searching for equivalent mutations in relevant patient cohorts should lead to improved diagnoses and new therapeutic approaches for congenital neurocristopathies by repurposing drugs used in targeted chemotherapies.

 The large and giant congenital melanocytic nevus (CMN) is a visibly conspicuous malformation of the skin, present at birth.
 It can present as a restricted, stable and benign tumor, or be associated in syndromic form with additional cutaneous, neurological or oncological symptoms.